W. Bourne Ruthrauff

 • Kayaking

-Bourne Ruthrauff is a member of Bennett, Bricklin & Saltzburg LLC.
-He focuses his practice in the areas of professional responsibility, ethics and civil litigation.
+Bourne Ruthrauff is Of Counsel to Bennett, Bricklin & Saltzburg LLC.
+He presently limits his practice to the areas of professional responsibility and legal ethics.

 Bourne graduated from the University of Pennsylvania in 1964.
-He served as Editor of the Daily Pennsylvanian and was elected one of the four honor-men of the senior class.
-He also was a staff reporter on the City Desk of the Newark Evening News, Newark, New Jersey in 1963-64.
-Bourne then attended the University of Pennsylvania Law School, graduating in 1967.
-In his senior year, he was a winner of the Keedy Moot Court Competition.
+He served as Editor of the Daily Pennsylvanian and was one of four elected Honor-men in his graduating class.
+He attended University of Pennsylvania Law School, graduating in 1967.
+In his senior year he was a winner of the Keedy Moot Court competition.

 He lives with his wife Carolyn Wyeth in Bryn Mawr, Pennsylvania; he has two children and four grandchildren.
-He is a member of St. John Neumann Roman Catholic Church in Bryn Mawr.
+He is a member of Saint John Neumann Roman Catholic Church in Bryn Mawr.

 MediaspacePhiladelphia